Casio AL-2000 Programmable Calculator

 The Philco-Made "Adder" and "Complementer" IC's

 The fourth board, designated "SUB", contains the majority of the arithmetic logic of the machine.
-This board has a compliment of 22 IC's, two of which are unusual medium-scale devices.
+This board has a complement of 22 IC's, two of which are unusual medium-scale devices.
 The unusual aspect of these two chips is that they were sourced by an American company.
 Casio was quite fervent in their use of components made in Japan.
 For them, it was much more cost-effective to use components made in the homeland, but in this case, the benefit of the higher-level of integration offered by these chips was apparently worth importing them.
 These two chips are located near the center of the board, and are contained in 24-pin "flat pack" packages.
 These devices are manufactured by Philco-Ford Microelectronics Division in Santa Clara, California.
 One device, designated SC1770, makes up the logic for a four-bit Binary-Coded Decimal(BCD) Adder, and the other, SC1771, is a device that complements a BCD number, for use when performing operations that involve subtraction.
 It appears that the calculator shifts numbers out of the accumulator and addend registers in groups of four bits (one BCD digit) at a time, performs the necessary addition/subtraction in 4-bit parallel fashion, then shifts the result out bit at a time.
 This architecture is called bit-serial, digit parallel, because the adder circuits serially accumulate the four bits that make up a digit one bit at a time, then perform the math operation in parallel on all four bits at once, then shifts out the result a bit at a time to the result register.
 The logic to implement such an architecture, as opposed to the fully bit-serial adders of earlier calculators, was too complex to implement using small-scale IC technology and still have the calculator fit within its small footprint, but the Philco integrated adder and complimenter made the parallel addition (or subtraction) of two BCD digits possible.

 Board 5 (Core & Drivers)